SheldonNico/quickfix_cracker_py/README.md

 # demo for quickfix (python)

-This repo will generate nice quickfix message class(use attrs) like how C++ bindings does.
+This repo will generate nice quickfix message class(use dataclass) like how C++ bindings does.
 But the performance is bad in runtime(due to runtime tag check and conversion).
 If you want know how to use quickfix, look at [quickfix-python-samples](https://github.com/rinleit/quickfix-python-samples)

 - [build.py](./build.py) script to generate python code
 - [server.py](./server.py) server script